-What exactly is a savings bond, and how does it differ from a savings account?
+Have you ever asked yourself: what exactly is a savings bond, and how does it differ from a savings account?

 In fact, a savings bond is also a type of savings account!
-So why call them different names?
+So why call them by different names?
 In truth, more and more banks and building societies are calling savings bonds "savings accounts" in an attempt to make things simpler.

 However, whatever the particular provider has chosen to name them, there are a few key differences between a savings bond and a normal savings account:

 It's important to understand that as savings bonds are still savings, they are protected by the Financial Services Compensation Scheme in the same way as a normal savings account – that's up to £85,000 per person (together with any other savings accounts you hold) for each bank or building society.

 You're also taxed in the same way as a normal savings account.